-A growing number of employers, government agencies, institutions, restaurants and entertainment venues are mandating COVID-19 vaccines in response to the delta variant, which continues to drive elevated case numbers, and as portions of the population remain unvaccinated against the virus.
+A growing number of employers, government agencies, institutions, restaurants and entertainment venues are mandating COVID-19 vaccines.

-Here is a list of federal, state and local mandates, as well as employers, restaurants, schools, and theaters in New York, including Long Island, that have issued vaccine requirements.
+Here is a list of federal, state and local mandates, as well as employers, restaurants, schools, sports and concert venues, and theaters in New York, including Long Island, that have issued vaccine requirements.
 We'll continue to update this list.

 In July, it was announced that millions of federal workers would be required to verify they've been vaccinated or else face mandatory masking, weekly testing, distancing and other new rules.
 And Biden directed the Defense Department to look into adding the COVID-19 shot to its list of required vaccinations for members of the military.

-New York City.
-Workers and customers are required to provide proof they have received at least one COVID-19 shot for all indoor dining, indoor fitness facilities and indoor entertainment facilities in New York City.
-The program started Aug.
-16, with inspections and enforcement beginning around Sept.
-13, de Blasio said.
+New York City is already requiring workers and customers to provide proof they have received at least one COVID-19 shot for all indoor dining, indoor fitness facilities and indoor entertainment facilities.
 Proof could be shown via a copy of a paper vaccination card, or a government-issued smart phone app like the Excelsior Pass.
-De Blasio said the vaccine mandate would not yet extend to essential establishments like grocery stores, but a mandate at those venues was under consideration.

-New York City public schoolchildren aged 12 and older participating in extracurricular chorus, musical theater, dance, marching band, cheerleading and orchestra must be vaccinated against the coronavirus, de Blasio announced Sept.
-10.
+New York City public schoolchildren aged 12 and older participating in extracurricular chorus, musical theater, dance, marching band, cheerleading and orchestra must be vaccinated against the coronavirus.

-All other New York City government employees — including police officers and firefighters — must be vaccinated or undergo weekly testing starting Sept.
-13. (NYPD officers risk being docked pay if they don’t comply with the order, according to a new directive from the department.)
-Front-line city hospital and health care workers and those who work in congregant settings such as senior centers already have to abide by this mandate.
+All other New York City government employees — including police officers and firefighters — must be vaccinated or undergo weekly testing.
+(NYPD officers risk being docked pay if they don’t comply with the order, according to a directive from the department.)
+Front-line city hospital and health care workers and those who work in congregant settings such as senior centers also have to abide by this mandate.

 New York State.
-All health care workers in the state must receive at least one dose of the COVID-19 vaccine by Sept.
-27. The order includes those employed at New York hospitals, nursing homes and other long-term care facilities as well as "adult care and other congregate care settings."
+All health care workers in the state had until Sept.
+27 to receive at least one dose of the vaccine.
+The order includes those employed at New York hospitals, nursing homes and other long-term care facilities as well as "adult care and other congregate care settings."
 There will be limited exemptions for religious or medical reasons.

-Prior to that, it was announced that all state employees will be required to get vaccinated or tested regularly and all patient-facing health care workers in state-run hospitals must receive the vaccine by Labor Day.
+All state employees are required to get vaccinated or tested regularly, and all patient-facing health care workers in state-run hospitals must receive the vaccine.
 Workers at state-owned hospitals could not opt to undergo frequent virus testing.
 State-run hospitals on Long Island are the Stony Brook University Hospital and Long Island State Veterans Home in Stony Brook.

 The Department of Veterans Affairs.
 The VA became the first major federal agency on July 26 to require health care workers to get COVID-19 vaccines.
-At the VA, vaccines will now be mandatory for specified health care personnel — including physicians, dentists, podiatrists, optometrists, registered nurses, physician assistants and others who work in departmental facilities or provide direct care to veterans, said VA Secretary Veterans Affairs Secretary Denis McDonough.
-Employees were given eight weeks to get vaccinated.
+At the VA, vaccines are now mandatory for specified health care personnel — including physicians, dentists, podiatrists, optometrists, registered nurses, physician assistants and others who work in departmental facilities or provide direct care to veterans, said VA Secretary Veterans Affairs Secretary Denis McDonough.
 On Long Island, this includes the Northport VA Medical Center and VA medical clinics.

 New York City restaurants.
-As part of de Blasio's Key to NYC Pass program, proof of vaccination (at least one shot) will be required for indoor dining at all New York City restaurants.
-The policy pertains to workers and customers, and the program began to be phased in around Aug.
-16, with inspections and enforcement beginning around Sept.
-13, de Blasio said.
-Prior to de Blasio's announcement, Danny Meyer, whose Union Square Hospitality Group operates several restaurants in New York City and Washington, D.C. announced that vaccines would be required, starting Sept.
-7, of all staff and guests dining at his establishments.
+As part of de Blasio's Key to NYC Pass program, proof of vaccination (at least one shot) is required for indoor dining at all New York City restaurants.
+The policy pertains to workers and customers, de Blasio said.
+Prior to de Blasio's announcement, Danny Meyer, whose Union Square Hospitality Group operates several restaurants in New York City and Washington, D.C. announced that vaccines would be required of all staff and guests dining at his establishments.
 He owns Blue Smoke, Gramercy Tavern, Union Square Café, Caffe Marchio, Cedric’s at The Shed, Daily Provisions, Intersect by Lexus, LoBall, Maialino, Manhatta, Marta, The Modern, Porchlight, Tacocina and Vini e Fritti.

 The Black Sheep Ale House.
 The Mineola bar may be the first hospitality venue on Long Island to mandate that all customers and workers be vaccinated.
 It is now requiring patrons show proof of vaccination for entry.

 Long Island University.
-LIU Post will require vaccinations of everyone coming back to its Brookville campus in September to study, teach or work, including staff and students in its mandate.
+LIU Post is requiring vaccinations of everyone coming to its Brookville campus to study, teach or work, including staff and students.

 Adelphi University.
-The university is requiring all students to be fully vaccinated before returning to the Garden City campus for the start of the fall semester, according to its website.
+The university is requiring all students to be fully vaccinated before returning to the Garden City campus, according to its website.
 All requests for religious or medical exemptions will be considered on a case-by-case basis with unvaccinated individuals with approved exemptions required to follow established health and safety protocols on campus, and participate in Adelphi’s ongoing surveillance testing program.
 Students in fully online degree programs or who are fully remote are exempt from the policy.

 Hofstra University.
 All employees must be vaccinated or provide weekly COVIID-19 tests, the university's new president Susan Poser announced.
 All students returning to in-person instruction at Hofstra's campus in Hempstead must be vaccinated against COVID-19.
 The mandate does not apply to those who are in fully online programs or those taking in-person classes remotely.
 There will be a process for those who want to seek a medical or religious exemption, university officials said.